dataluscorp/browser/widget/cocoa/docs/sdks.md

 in the version of AppKit that ships with the new macOS version.
 At runtime, AppKit selects one of the behaviors based on the SDK version, with a call to `_CFExecutableLinkedOnOrAfter()`.
-This call checks the SDK version of the main executable of the process that's running AppKit code; in our case that's the `firefox` or `plugin-container` executable.
+This call checks the SDK version of the main executable of the process that's running AppKit code; in our case that's the `datalus` or `plugin-container` executable.
 The SDK version is stored in the mach-o headers of the executable by the linker.

 One interesting design aspect of AppKit's compatibility tricks is the fact that most of these behavior differences